1996 Pacific typhoon season: Tropical Storm 01W (Asiang)

-On February 23, a large area of convection developed south of the Philippines Sea.
+On February 23, a large area of convection developed south of the Philippine Sea.
 The convection developed into a low pressure area and was at first bombarded by wind shear, but conditions soon turned favorable which allowed it to strengthen rapidly on February 27 before becoming a Tropical depression later that day.
 The JMA upgraded 01W into a Tropical Storm before it drifted over the Philippines on February 29, and weakened slightly due to land interaction.

 Tropical Storm Ann (Biring)

-Ann (Biring) developed on March 30.
-The storm struck the Philippines on April 7 and dissipated three days later.
+Tropical Storm Ann (Biring) hit the Philippines in 1996, existing from April 1–10.

 Tropical Depression 03W

-Tropical Depression 03W existed over the South China Sea from April 25 to April 26.
+Tropical Depression 03W was a short-lived tropical cyclone that formed in the South China Sea during April 1996.
+It existed for only a brief period, from April 25th to 26th.
+While its lifespan was short, it was a part of an active typhoon season in the region.
+Despite its limited duration, it contributed to the overall weather patterns and maritime conditions in the area during that time.

 Typhoon Bart (Konsing)

-Bart existed from May 8 to May 18.
+Typhoon Bart, also known as Konsing, was a tropical cyclone that formed in the Western Pacific Ocean in 1996.
+It developed on May 8 and intensified into a typhoon on May 12.
+While it didn't make landfall, it was a significant storm that tracked northwestward across the open ocean.
+Bart eventually weakened into an extratropical cyclone on May 18.

 Tropical Storm Cam (Ditang)

 Cam developed over the South China Sea on May 18.
 The cyclone headed northeastward to east-northeastward and dissipated over the Pacific Ocean on May 23.